Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Introduction

 In Sec.~\ref{sec:D} we discuss how \D~will vanish if the only source of multiplicity-momentum correlations is multiplicity fluctuations.
-Additionally we show that in the Grand Canonical Ensemble, \D~is also zero in equilibrium.
-Non-zero values of \D~could be a sign of incomplete thermalization, and represent correlations born from the particle production mechanism that survive to freeze-out.
+Additionally we show that, in the Grand Canonical Ensemble, \D~is also zero in equilibrium.
+Non-zero values of \D~represent correlations born from the particle production mechanism that survive to freeze-out, and similarly to \dptdpt~\cite{Gavin:2016nir}, could be a sign of incomplete thermalization.

 Interestingly, in Sec.~\ref{sec:results}, we find that \D~is not zero in PYTHIA/Angantyr simulations of proton-proton (\pp) and nucleus-nucleus ($AA$) collisions.
 Also, we find \D~is comparable in magnitude to correlations of transverse momentum fluctuations, \dptdpt, which have been well measured at both RHIC and LHC.
 Until this work, we have previously assumed \D~is zero and this is also assumed in Ref. \cite{Acharya:2019oxz} where ALICE measures two-particle transverse momentum correlations differentially in relative pseudorapidity and relative azimuthal angle.